Haar Wavelets, Gradients and Approximate TV Regularization: Approximation of the TV norm

 \section{Approximation of the TV norm}

-We will now derive estimates to show that the coefficient vectors $\hat\db_\alpha^n (f)$ formed from the wavelet coefficients with only one wavelet contribution give a good approximation for the TV norm of~$f$ again directly from the wavelet coefficients.
+We will now derive estimates to show that the vectors $\hat\db_\alpha^n (f)$ formed from the wavelet coefficients with only one wavelet contribution, i.e., $d^n_{\epsilon_j,\alpha} (f)$ for $j=1,\dots,s$ in Eq.~\eqref{eq:dbalphaDef1}, give a good approximation for the TV norm of~$f$ again directly from the wavelet coefficients.